Goldman, Landesbank argue CDOs in US appeals court

-NEW YORK, March 30 (Reuters) - A U.S. appeals court was asked on Friday to decide whether Goldman Sachs Group Inc and TCW Asset Management Co should have foreseen the housing market implosion that caused a $37 million loss for German state-owned Landesbank Baden-Wurttemberg.
+NEW YORK (Reuters) - A U.S. appeals court was asked on Friday to decide whether Goldman Sachs Group Inc (GS.N) and TCW Asset Management Co should have foreseen the housing market implosion that caused a $37 million loss for German state-owned Landesbank Baden-Wurttemberg.

 The lawsuit was brought over a collateralized debt obligation (CDO) named Davis Square Funding VI, which was managed and marketed by Goldman and TCW at the height of the housing bubble when profits were potentially lucrative.
 The lawsuit was filed in October 2010, about four years after Davis Square closed.